-(A) A public children services agency (PCSA) or private child placing agency (PCPA) may accept a permanent surrender of an Indian child by a parent or Indian custodian only if the surrender is executed on a JFS 01666 "Permanent Surrender of Child" (rev. 6/2006) and is recorded before a juvenile court, or a tribal court if jurisdiction has been transferred there.
+(A) A public children services agency (PCSA) or private child placing agency (PCPA) may accept a permanent surrender of an Indian child by a parent or Indian custodian.
+The surrender shall be executed on a JFS 01666 "Permanent Surrender of Child" (rev. 10/2013) and recorded before a juvenile court, or a tribal court if jurisdiction has been transferred there.

-(B) The agency shall act in accordance by the permanent surrender requirements set forth in rules 5101:2-42-09 and 5101:2-42-95 of the Administrative Code with the exception that a permanent surrender for an Indian child cannot be executed until at least ten days after his or her birth.
+(B) The agency shall act in accordance with the permanent surrender requirements set forth in rule 5101:2-42-09 of the Administrative Code with the exception that a permanent surrender for an Indian child cannot be executed until at least ten days after his or her birth.

-(C) All juvenile court proceedings are to be notified to the tribe's designated agent or tribal court by the agency of every proceeding affecting their tribal member even if the tribe has declined to be involved.
-The tribe still retains the right to participate as an interested party or to intervene at any point in the proceedings.
+(C) The agency shall provide notification of all juvenile court proceedings affecting their tribal member to the tribe's designated agent or tribal court even if the tribe has declined to be involved.
+The tribe retains the right to participate as an interested party or to intervene at any point in the proceedings.

 (D) The agency shall recognize and adhere to the following rights of parents of Indian children relative to the withdrawal of permanent surrender or parental consent to adoptive placements:

 (2) Within two years after the entry of a final decree of adoption, the parent or Indian custodian may withdraw consent to adoption if the parent or Indian custodian can prove parental consent was obtained through fraud or duress.
-Upon court order, the Indian child is to be returned to the parent or Indian custodian.
+Upon court order to vacate the final decree of adoption, the Indian child shall be returned to the parent or Indian custodian.